bjourne/hwang_s2024/README.md

-# Spiked-Attention: An End-to-End Spike-based Vision Transformer with a Winner-Oriented Spike Shift for Softmax Operation
+# SpikedAttention: Training-Free and Fully Spike-Driven Transformer-to-SNN Conversion with Winner-Oriented Spike Shift for Softmax Operation
 ## What is?
 This is simple test code for Spiked-Attention which submit to Neurips 2024.
-The code is designed by PyTorch Image Models(TIMM) and SpikingJelly framework.
+The code is designed by PyTorch Image Models(TIMM), Huggingface Hub and SpikingJelly framework.
 Beacuse of limitation of supplement and annonymity, one of pre-trained ANN(swin-tiny without ReLU) is uploaded on below google drive.
 * new annonymous google account created for sharing